doramagnoni/Sproutly/README.md

 We welcome contributions to Sproutly!
 Help us build the best plant care tool possible.
 For guidelines, please see [insert link if you have a CONTRIBUTING.md file or a section]

+I would like to express my gratitude to my mentor Adegbenga Adeye who helped me extensively to fix numerous problems with my code and supported me very patiently throughout all the stages of the creation of this portfolio.